-How to Write the Coalition Application Essay 2019-20
+How to Write the Coalition Application Essay 2023-24

-The questions for this year's Coalition Application essay have been released.
-We discuss how students should approach each of the 2019-20 essay prompts.
+The questions for this year’s Coalition Application essay have been released.
+We discuss how students should approach each of the 2023-24 essay prompts.

-When it comes to applying to university in the United States, it’s important to note that the Common App isn’t the only game in town.
+When it comes to applying to a university in the United States, it’s important to note that the Common App isn’t the only game in town.

 The Coalition Application is a newer (and smaller) application platform, through which students can apply to over 100 US colleges, both state and private.
 Like the Common App, students can submit their applications to multiple colleges at once.